$q$-Stability conditions via $q$-quadratic differentials for Calabi-Yau-$\mathbb{X}$ categories: Hurwitz spaces via quadratic differentials in genus zero

 Alternatively, we can write $\omega_{n+1} \cdot (a_i)_i=(\omega_{n+1}^{i+1}a_i)_i$ for coefficients $(a_i)_i$ of $f(z)$. \begin{lemma} There is an isomorphism

-\end{lemma} \begin{proof} It is easy to check that automorphisms of $\Pone$ which preserve $\Poly_{n,\reg}$ are $z \mapsto \omega z$ for $\omega \in C_{n+1}$. \end{proof} We note that the cyclic group $C_{n+1}$ can be identified with the mapping class group $\MCG(\dd)$ and $\tau$ corresponds to the one step rotation of each point on the boundary of $\dd$.
-Let $\ddo$ be the decorated version of $\dd$ and it is well-know that
+by regarding a regular polynomial as a regular Hurwitz cover on $\Pone$. \end{lemma} \begin{proof} It is straightforward to check that the only automorphisms of $\Pone$ which preserve $\Poly_{n,\reg}$ are $z \mapsto \omega z$ for $\omega \in C_{n+1}$.
+Hence the claim follows. \end{proof} We note that the cyclic group $C_{n+1}$ can be identified with the \emph{marked mapping class group} $\MCG_\bullet(\dd)$, whose generator is the rotation $\tau$ that sends each marked point on the boundary to the next (clockwise) point.
+Recall that $\MCG_\bullet$ here is only required to preserve $\M$ setwise.
+Let $\ddo$ be the decorated version of $\dd$ (with $|\Tri|=n+1$).
+It is well-known that